jheretic/docker-hack-chat/README.md

 ```

-Nginx would look someting like this
+Nginx would look something like this
 ```

 upstream websocket {